 So what is Sling TV?
 It is an over-the-internet TV service from DISH (stream TV like you stream Netflix) that offers the most popular TV channels for one easy to understand price.
 Basically, you’ll get live TV anywhere, when you want, with no contracts, equipment or hidden fees.

-Sling TV lets you watch a collection of live TV including ESPN and On-Demand movies all online on your Xbox One, Amazon Fire TV, Fire Stick, Nexus Player, Roku, Mac, PC, as well as both Android and iOS without a regular cable subscription.
-Read on for our quick review on whether or not Sling TV, for $20, is worth it.
+Sling TV lets you watch the best channels on live TV including ESPN or NFL Network, along with on-demand movies or DVR recordings on multiple different devices.
+Some of these include your Xbox, Apple TV, Amazon Fire TV, SHIELD TV, Roku, Mac, PC, as well as both Android and iOS without a regular cable subscription.

 Sling TV Review Summary

 Sling offers all the basics in one easy solution for multiple devices.
 Trim down your cable bill, get rid of all the equipment under the TV or on your roof, and get TV anywhere you want.
 It launched in 2015, but now several years later it’s the best option on the market.
 Especially when you compare it to AT&T TV Now, PlayStation Vue, or YouTube TV.